tsnellgrove/dark_castle3/doc/to_do.md

 								- DONE: error, identity, interactive, room
 								- INPROC: test
 									- DONE: 'get all' with postbox closed => 'can't see cert'
-									- INPROC: biscuit in bag in postbox: take biscuit => 2x biscuits
+									- DONE: biscuit in bag in postbox: take biscuit => 2x biscuits
 										- DONE: print for room.remove() [prints]
 										- DONE: print for interactive.remove() [does not print??]
 										- DONE: print to prove that interactive.remove_item() is running